gvsoc/gvsoc/sw/README.md

 pip3 install -r gapy/requirements.txt
 ```

 Install LLVM for PULP Platform Projects if you don't have it on your machine.
-LLVM can be found in `https://github.com/pulp-platform/llvm-project`.
-After installing LLVM, run the command to set compiler toolchain,
+LLVM can be found [here](https://github.com/pulp-platform/llvm-project).
+After installing LLVM, export the following symbol to point at the bin directory:

 ```bash
 export LLVM_BINROOT=$YOUR_PULP_LLVM/bin